-Can I Fix my Garage Door or Does it Need to be Replaced?
+Can I Fix my Garage Door or Should It Be Replaced?

 One of the most common questions we hear at Lifetime Door is, “Can my garage door be fixed?”